Updates

 In contrast, an amoxicillin rash is not considered to be harmful, and — except for observation and patience — there is no treatment for this kind of rash.
 For this type of rash, it is not necessary to discontinue taking the amoxicillin.
 An amoxicillin rash is not contagious.
 Unfortunately, when someone develops such a rash, they may think they are having an allergic reaction and stop taking the medication and consider themselves to be allergic to the medication.
 This can lead to their physician labeling them as allergic, thus leading to the patient being given different antibiotics — potentially causing more harmful side effects.

-Bottom line-if you or your child develops a rash while taking amoxicillin, or any kind of medication, it is best to contact your physician.
+Bottom line- if you or your child develops a rash while taking amoxicillin, or any kind of antibiotic or medication, it is best to contact your physician.